FCS 340 - Marriage and Family Relations 3 » Spring 2019 » Chapter 10 Quiz

 Which of the following is a difference between a passive-congenial and a total marriage?

-A. Unlike in a total marriage, spouses in a passive-congenial marriage have a low emotional investment in the marriage.
+A. Unlike in a passive-congenial marriage, spouses in a total marriage thrive on their incompatibility.

 B. Unlike in a total marriage, spouses in a passive-congenial marriage make sacrifices for each other and take interest in each other's lives.